7 best Microsoft Delve alternatives to find people & info in 2026

 7. Confluence

-You probably know Confluence as the go-to tool for documentation, and for good reason.
-It’s a powerful knowledge base that can easily replace Delve’s document discovery function.
-With its structured pages and spaces, it helps teams create a single source of truth for just about everything.
+You probably know Confluence as the gold standard for documentation, and for good reason.
+It’s a mature and powerful knowledge base that can easily replace Delve's document discovery function.
+With its structured pages and spaces, it helps thousands of teams create a single source of truth for just about everything.

 • What I liked: